 Here’s why: One of the best ways to build credit is by making on-time payments, and this card rewards you for that behavior with a cash back boost.

 The Journey® Student Credit Card from Capital One® earns a base rate of 1% cash back on all eligible purchases, but you’ll get an additional 0.25% cash back each month that you pay your bill on time.
 In other words, you’ll have an incentive to maintain good credit-building habits.

-You could also get access to a higher credit line after making your first five monthly payments on time, which could help improve your credit utilization rate — so long as your spending habits remain the same should your credit line increase.
+You’ll also be automatically considered for a higher credit line in as few as six months, which could help improve your credit utilization rate — so long as your spending habits remain the same should your credit line increase.

 Just keep in mind that not paying on time could hurt you, because the card does have a late fee of up to $40.
 And if you carry a balance, you’ll be hit with the card’s high variable purchase APR of 26.99%, which is steep for a student credit card.
 It’s a good idea to pay on time with any card in order to build credit and avoid costly fees, but this card’s terms make that importance even more glaring.

 Our full review of the Journey® Student Credit Card from Capital One® has more details.

 How to make the most of these student credit cards